telerik/document-processing-docs/libraries/radwordsprocessing/model/run.md

 #### __[C#] Example 4: Insert a run using RadFlowDocumentEditor__

 {{region cs-radwordsprocessing-model-run_3}}
-	RadFlowDocumentEditor editor = new RadFlowDocumentEditor(new RadFlowDocument());
+	RadFlowDocumentEditor editor = new RadFlowDocumentEditor(GetDocument());

-	// Adds new run to the document
+	// Adds a new run to the document.
 	Run run1 = editor.InsertText("First run ");

-	// Adds new run and starts new paragraph
+	// Adds a new run and starts a new paragraph.
 	Run run2 = editor.InsertLine("Second run");
 {{endregion}}